pbklink/motif-core/etc/motif-core.api.md

     readonly fieldId: ScanFormula.TextOverlapFieldId;
 }

+// Warning: (ae-missing-release-tag) "OverlapsScanFieldCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "OverlapsScanFieldCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface OverlapsScanFieldCondition extends ScanFieldCondition {
+    // (undocumented)
+    operatorId: OverlapsScanFieldCondition.OperatorId;
+}

+// @public (undocumented)
+export namespace OverlapsScanFieldCondition {
+    // (undocumented)
+    export function isEqual(left: OverlapsScanFieldCondition, right: OverlapsScanFieldCondition): boolean;
+    // (undocumented)
+    export type OperatorId = PickEnum<ScanFieldCondition.OperatorId, ScanFieldCondition.OperatorId.Overlaps | ScanFieldCondition.OperatorId.NotOverlaps>;
+}

 // Warning: (ae-missing-release-tag) "OvernightOrderTrigger" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)